By Kevin Courtney, Esq. | Former USMC Judge Advocate | California Attorney

 Why So Many Retirees Get Denied

-“My medical board already said the condition was combat-related, so the CRSC board has to follow that.”
+A very common mistake.
+A lot of retirees assume: “My medical board already said the condition was combat-related, so the CRSC board has to follow that.”
+That is not how the process works.

 A medical board may have reached its conclusion because it had access to records, medical evidence, line-of-duty materials, or other facts showing the combat connection.
+But the CRSC board is not deciding whether some earlier board used the words “combat-related.”
+It is deciding whether the actual evidence in the CRSC file proves combat-relatedness under the CRSC rules.

+In plain English, a med-board finding can help, and it can matter later if the government acts irrationally, but it is usually not enough by itself.
 What often matters more is giving the CRSC board the same underlying evidence that made the earlier finding persuasive in the first place.

-Other common reasons claims fail
+Other common reasons claims fail:

 • the retiree proves service connection, but not combat-relatedness